dharanshetty05/collaborative-task-manager/README.md

 - **Controllers:** Handle HTTP request/response lifecycle, perform no business logic, delegate to services
 - **Services:** Contain core business logic, enforce rules (task ownership, assignment behavior, side-effects), coordinate between repositories and external concerns (notifications, sockets)
 - **Repositories:** Isolate all database access, use Prisma as the single source of truth for persistence, keep services database-agnostic
+- For example, task assignment logic lives in the service layer, where it enforces ownership rules, creates notifications, and emits socket events only after a successful transaction.

 This separation improves testability and prevents tight coupling between HTTP and business logic.